 In Review: What Is a Work Breakdown Structure?

 Jennifer discussed how to generate a work breakdown structure (WBS) and its purpose in helping you manage a project.
-She noted that the industry-standard definition of a work breakdown schedule is a “deliverable-oriented hierarchical decomposition that offers digestible tasks for team members to meet the project’s objectives and create required deliverables.”
+She noted that the industry-standard definition of a work breakdown structure is a “deliverable-oriented hierarchical decomposition that offers digestible tasks for team members to meet the project’s objectives and create required deliverables.”

 That’s a mouthful.

-Put another way: the purpose of the breakdown schedule is to organize and define the scope of your project.
+Put another way: the purpose of the breakdown structure is to organize and define the scope of your project.
 That’s it.
 You can start by identifying the key deliverables and noting when they’re being produced.

 By breaking down the deliverables, you then create sub-deliverables, which again can be broken down as far down as needed to address the concerns of the project.
 By visualizing this in a graphical way, you and your resources can collaborate on defining mission critical tasks and their related subtasks and, eventually, inter-dependencies between them.

-A work breakdown schedule is your map through more complicated projects.
+A work breakdown structure is your map through more complicated projects.
 One project may include several phases, or also smaller, sub-projects.
 Even sub-projects can be broken down into smaller bits.
 In so doing, you gain clarity into the details needed to accomplish every aspect of your project.